Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 #### Harkon's Powers and Dominion

 A born liar and shape-shifter, Harkon Lukas orchestrates elaborate manipulations.
-He has statistics similar to a [[/5.
-Mechanics/Bestiary/Monstrosity/Loup Garou (VRGR).md|loup garou]] (see "chapter 5") but is never forced to change shape, either by the moon or by other external factors.
+He has statistics similar to a [[5.
+Mechanics\Bestiary\Monstrosity\Loup Garou (VRGR).md|loup garou]] (see "chapter 5") but is never forced to change shape, either by the moon or by other external factors.
 He prefers his human form, but explores different physical details as the mood strikes him.
 He's rarely seen without his signature wide-brimmed hat; wolf's tooth necklace; and violin, which he calls Bleeding Heart.

 ##### Hungry for Fame